-You can also add bullets and numbering by using Toggle Unordered List = and Toggle Ordered List = tool present on formatting toolbar, respectively.
+You can also add bullets and numbering by using Toggle Unordered List and Toggle Ordered List and Toggle Ordered List button present on formatting toolbar, respectively.

 Paragraph Border and Background

 A border can be applied to a text or a paragraph or to whole page.
 To apply border to a paragraph, follow the given steps: